Jharal Yow Yeh: Background

-Yow Yeh was born in Brisbane, Queensland, to Rhonda Yow Yeh; Yow Yeh is an Aboriginal Australian of the Margany tribe and is also of part Chinese descent.
-His surname is Mandarin; his great-great-grandfather was Chinese and his grandmother was part Samoan and lived in Vanuatu before settling in Queensland.
+Yow Yeh was born in Brisbane, Queensland, to Rhonda Yow Yeh; Yow Yeh is an Aboriginal Australian of the Margany tribe and is also of part Chinese and Ni-Vanuatu descent.
+His surname is Mandarin; his great-great-grandfather was Chinese and lived in Vanuatu.
 Yow Yeh is related to former Balmain Tigers player Kevin Yow Yeh, who died before Jharal was born.
 While Kevin Yow Yeh has often been reported as Jharal's great-uncle, he was actually Jharal's grandfather's first cousin; the family describes their relationship as "third cousins".

 Yow Yeh attended Ferny Grove State High School, where he finished his senior education in 2006.
 In 2007, Yow Yeh was in The Parramatta Eels junior system and played there for one season but then had his scholarship torn up and was told by then Parramatta recruitment chief Rod Reddy that he would never make first grade and would not be able to cut it.
 When reflecting back on the moment he was told the news Yow Yeh said "Parramatta told me that I wouldn't be able to cut it and I thought that was it, I had no idea what I was going to do".
 After graduating from school Yow Yeh played junior football for West Arana Hills and Norths Devils.
 He played in the Under-20s for the Brisbane Broncos and was named in the 2008 National Youth Competition's team of the year.